-Formal handwriting lessons are taught once a week both in KS1 and year 3.
-In year 4 the children work in a writing journal for first draft writing so best handwriting is practised when the pupil writes their final draft into their literacy books.
-Emphasis on best handwriting is made at this stage.
+Formal cursive handwriting lessons are taught once a week both in KS1 and year 3.
+In year 4 the children work in a writing journal for first draft writing, so best handwriting is practised when the pupil writes their final draft into their literacy books.
+Emphasis on best handwriting is made at this stage and a pen licence is awarded in year 4.